 The implementation and site coordination of the project had to be carefully managed around the live site and the cathedral's ongoing activities.
 Archaeological investigation and excavation was a major consideration that was incorporated into the project programme.

-The Collections Gallery showcases precious artefacts in a state-of-the-art gallery.
+The Collections Gallery showcases precious artefacts in a state-of-the-art space.
 Our team renovated the space with exceptionally high levels of environmental control and security.
 From the Collections Gallery, a new stair and lift and opened passageway leads to the Great Kitchen Exhibition space, and this required complex archaeology and dismantling of low significance fabric.